-With a defend duty, the CM will focus more on sitting deep, curtailing opposition counter-attacks and controlling the tempo of the game from the centre of the pitch.
+Defend – the player will focus more on sitting deep, curtailing opposition counter-attacks and controlling the tempo of the game from the centre of the pitch.

-With a support duty, the CM will look to judiciously balance his attacking and defensive responsibilities.
+Support – the player will look to judiciously balance his attacking and defensive responsibilities.

 He’ll get forward when necessary, but will mainly keep to the centre of the pitch and attempt to thread passes to players in the final third.

-With Attack duty, the CM will more readily surge into the final third to support the forwards in and around the box.
+Attack – the player will more readily surge into the final third to support the forwards in and around the box.

 What are the preferred moves ideal for these roles?

 I can have the best tactics and the players, but without preferred moves, it is difficult to notice the quality of the team watching a 3D match.

 Therefore, it is important to “reduce mistakes through training,” especially in the middle of the pitch.

 The opponent easily punishes the inexperience of individual players in strong leagues!

 When we’re speaking about the roles (BBM and BWM), the first thing I check with the player is the key attribute – Passing.
 Why?